dcdc-io/node-gp/README.md

 transceiveFunction = async (command: Buffer) => Buffer
 ```

 The `async`-ness of the function is technically optional.
-Provided the function you pass as a first parameter to the `new GlobalPlatform(transceiveFunction)` will both a. accept a Buffer and b. return/resolve to a Buffer then everything will work.
+Provided the function you pass as a first parameter to the `new GlobalPlatform(transceiveFunction)` will both accept a Buffer and return/resolve to a Buffer then everything will work.

 ### How to use the `Buffer` class in none node.js environments:

 In the browser node-gp uses a bundled instance of [feross/buffer](https://github.com/feross/buffer) to polyfill for node.js' Buffer class - so you won't need to bring anything in.

-Using `string`s tends to easier when you're hand rolling APDUs so if you need to convert a `string` to a `Buffer` you should use:
+Using `string`s tends to be easier when you're hand rolling APDUs so if you need to convert a `string` to a `Buffer` you should use:

 `const buffer = Buffer.from(str, "hex")`